tldr-pages/tldr/pages/linux/xset.md

 `xset s off`

-- Set screensaver to start after 60 minutes of inactivity:
+- Set the screensaver to start after 60 minutes of inactivity:

 `xset s 3600 3600`